elastic/kibana/src/core/server/logging/README.md

 messages according to message type and level, and to control how these messages are formatted and where the final logs will be displayed or stored.

-__Loggers__ define what logging settings should be applied at the particular context.
+__Loggers__ define what logging settings should be applied at the particular context name.

 __Appenders__ define where log messages are displayed (eg. stdout or console) and stored (eg. file on the disk).